Alb-24/TelegramChatBot/README.md

     BOT_TOKEN = "YOUR_BOT_TOKEN_HERE"
     ADMIN_ID = "YOUR_ADMIN_USER_ID"

-3. Make any modifications you desire to bot.py and my_data.py (feel free to explore possible improvements!)
+3. Make any modifications you desire to bot.py and UserStatus.py.
+   For example, you can change the welcome message, add new commands or User status.
 4. Run bot.py and have fun with your bot:
    ```bash
    python bot.py